Report a Problem or Make a Request

 - Encourage the implementation of the comprehensive bicycle plan

-- Review all road projects to evaluate for bicycle accessibility
+- Review all road projects to evaluate for bicycle and pedestrian accessibility

 WS Greenways is a citizen advocacy group working to get more people onto the greenways found throughout Winston-Salem and Forsyth County.
 The organization is also dedicated to the improvement and expansion of the greenways of Winston-Salem and Forsyth County toward the goal of a network of trails connecting destinations for work, play, school, shopping and more.
 For more information, go to the WS Greenways website (opens in a new window).

-The North Carolina Active Transportation Alliance (NCATA) is a membership-based, statewide advocacy organization promoting non-motorized transportation choices for residents of and visitors to NC.
+BikeWalkNC, formerly the North Carolina Active Transportation Alliance (NCATA) is a membership-based, statewide advocacy organization promoting non-motorized transportation choices for residents of and visitors to NC.
 Our members include shop owners, cycling clubs, transportation professionals, local advocacy organizations, elected officials and various individual advocates across the state interested in promoting people-powered transportation.
-For more information, go to the NCATA website (opens in a new window).
+For more information, go to the BikeWalkNC website (opens in a new window).

 Piedmont Flyers Bicycle Club